mynameiswilson/nobs.recipes/about.md

 permalink: /about/
 ---

+No B.S.
+Recipes is a simple site that focuses on making great recipes quick and accessible, without preamble.

-Chowdown, a plain text recipe database for hackers
+Based on <a href="http://github.com/clarklab/chowdown">Chowdown<a/>, a plain text recipe database for hackers.